RubixML/ML/docs/classifiers/svc.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/SVC.php">[source]</a></span>

 # SVC
-The multiclass Support Vector Machine (SVM) Classifier is a maximum margin classifier that can efficiently perform non-linear classification by implicitly mapping feature vectors into high dimensional feature space (called the *kernel trick*).
+The multiclass Support Vector Machine (SVM) Classifier is a maximum margin classifier that can efficiently perform non-linear classification by implicitly mapping feature vectors into high-dimensional feature space using the *kernel trick*.

 > **Note:** This estimator requires the [SVM extension](https://php.net/manual/en/book.svm.php) which uses the LIBSVM engine under the hood.